Importing country requirements

 - The dog(s)/cat(s) have been continuously resident in Australia for at least six (6) month or since birth and were at least three months of age prior to export.

 - The dog(s)/cat(s) have not been imported into Australia during the six (6) months prior to export.

 - The dog(s)/cat(s) originated from an establishment or farm or premise where no case of Hendra virus has occurred during the last six (6) months prior to export.

 - The dog(s)/cat(s) have been tested for Hendra Virus using Serum Neutralization Test (SNT) at dilution 1 in 2 with negative results, within fourteen (14) days prior to export.
 See attached laboratory report.

-- The animal(s) was/were vaccinated, within twelve (12) months prior to export against canine adenovirus type 2, canine distemper, canine parainfluenza, and canine parvovirus (for dogs) and against Chlamydia psittaci (Chlamydophilia felis), feline calicivirus, feline panleukopenia and feline rhinotracheitis (for cats).
+- The animal(s) was vaccinated, within twelve (12) months prior to export against canine adenovirus type 2, canine distemper, canine parainfluenza, and canine parvovirus (for dogs) and against Chlamydia psittaci, feline calicivirus, feline panleukopenia and feline rhinotracheitis (for cats).
 See attached vaccination certificate/s.

-- The dog(s)/cat(s) has been/have been examined and found to be healthy and free from any clinical sign of rabies and infectious or contagious diseases within seven (7) days prior to export and certification, and showed no clinical signs and fit to travel on the day of shipment.
+- The animal has been examined and found to be healthy and free from any clinical sign of infectious or contagious diseases within seven (7) days prior to export and certification, and showed no clinical signs and fit to travel on the day of shipment.

 Animals originating in Malaysia and returning to Malaysia following a temporary period in Australia may be admitted into Malaysia without restriction if the State Veterinary Director is satisfied that the dog was originally from Malaysia, and was not in any country other than Australia.